 • Reducing overgrown plants, which decreases the risk of catastrophic wildfires

 • Maintaining the character and condition of wildlife habitat

 • Maintaining access for public recreation

 The District conducts prescribed fires on approximately 30,000 acres each year.
-Click hereto learn more about why igniting prescribed burns now prepares lands for the next wildfire season.
+Click here for a quick look at what it’s like along the fire line.